Empyreal96/initrd-twrp-cityman/README.md

 # initrd-twrp-cityman (TWRP4GRUB?)
 # Repo containing my edits on the Nexus 6P TWRP Ramdisk working with the Lumia 950 XL (When I say working..
 It boots and touch works, partitions will need to be manually reflected in the fstab)
+# This is just a 'For Fun' project I am doing, this is by no means a start to running Android or anything like that..
+I am just wasting time with what I can do with TWRP and Grub

+# Recent Edits: #

+- Added bash binary to ramdisk compiled for ARM (https://forum.xda-developers.com/android/software-hacking/dev-lastest-bash-android-t2898295)

+- Replaced with my modified version of the Material TWRP theme..
+It's now a 'Windows Mobile' inspired theme.
+(Original theme: https://forum.xda-developers.com/android/themes/theme-twrp-materialised-dark-light-play-t2915584)

+# Second Edits: #

 - Tweaked the UI to give it a more 'Windows' feel.